Advantages and Disadvantages of Ring Topology

-Ring topology in networking forms a structure of Ring in the network formation. all the nodes are connected na ring and data travels in one direction using a control signal called a token.
+Ring topology in networking forms a structure of Ring in the network formation. all the nodes are connected in a ring and data travels in one direction using a control signal called a token.

-Each node connects to exactly two other nodes, forming a single continuous pathways for signals through each node as a ring.
+Each node connects to exactly two other nodes, forming a single continuous pathway for signals through each node as a ring.

-Data travels from one node to another, with the each node by handling all the packet and acknowleding them.
+Data travels from one node to another, with each node handling all the packets and acknowledging them.